Timing13/EchoView/README.md

 ### Microphone Belt

-Connect the powerbank and the ESP32 via a USB C cable.
+Connect the powerbank and the ESP32 via a USB-C cable.
 The ESP32 should automatically start sending data to the WebSocket.

 ### Main Menu